 Ryerson Lab and Eckhart Hall were home to many offices of Met Lab staff.
 Arthur Compton, Nobel Prize laureate and Professor of Physics at the University of Chicago, was the head of the laboratory.
 Compton’s office was in Ryerson, as was the instrument division, where James Schoke worked to develop nuclear radiation detection and measurement instruments.
 Both of these buildings were buzzing with activity late into the night.
-Fermi later wrote, “The morale of the scientists could almost be plotted in a graph by counting the number of lights burning after dinner in the offices at Eckhart Hall.”
+Szilard later wrote, “The morale of the scientists could almost be plotted in a graph by counting the number of lights burning after dinner in the offices at Eckhart Hall.”

 Today, Ryerson Laboratory is home to UChicago's Computer Science Department.
 Eckhart Hall houses the Department of Mathematics.

 Compton originally planned to continue the construction of experimental piles and a chemical separation plant on the University of Chicago campus.
 The S-1 Executive Committee decided that it would be safer to put Fermi's pile at the Red Gate Woods, codenamed Argonne, and to build the semi-works (pilot plant) and separation facilities at Oak Ridge.